alexpear/alexpear.github.io/README.md

   - Func for testing and logging a entire engagement between 2 Groups (a la Grid War or Halo Ring).
     - They start at a certain range, and can move closer or further during the engagement.
   - Simpler: same but they always move closer.
+  - A simple version of this is implemented in ProjectileEvent.js

 - Make variant AliasTable internal storage format that doesnt use so much memory, but is instead similar to regionTree.js.
 (Iteratively subtrack each weight from a random roll.)